erwanlr/burp-pro-additional-scanner/README.md

 Latest Stable Version:
 ======================

-Check the .jar in the build directory
+Check the .jar in the build/stable directory

 Features: